Your staff members have employment statutory rights, which are set out in law to ensure equal and fair treatment.

 There are a range of rights you’ll need to consider when hiring—they apply to your entire workforce.
 Some of your responsibilities include:

 - Paying at least the national minimum wage.

 - Providing a written statement of terms and conditions within two months of your employee starting work.

 - Ensuring there’s no discrimination in the workplace.

-- Giving notice of dismissal where your employee has worked with you for at least one month
+- Providing notice of dismissal where your employee has worked with you for at least one month.

 Contractual employee rights